nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ## nmap scan
 ![](Screenshots/Pasted_image_20260108154431.png)

 From the results it's evident that port 22 and 80 are open.
-Based off the description of this box our attack path will most likely be 80 because CVE-2023-41425 involves a XSS workflow in hopes a user interacts with the payload.
+Based on the description of this box our attack path will most likely be 80 because CVE-2023-41425 involves a XSS workflow in hopes a user interacts with the payload.
 Continuing on with our enumeration....

 ## 80 - Apache httpd 2.4.41
 Next, we’ll enumerate the web application using feroxbuster to identify interesting directories.
 Its simple syntax and recursive fuzzing support make it a solid choice for quickly mapping out the application.